itsToggle/plex_debrid/README.md

 <details>
   <summary><b><u>Mounting Premiumize</u></b></summary>

-  1. Install the official rclone software: https://github.com/rclone/rclone
+  1. Install the official rclone software: https://github.com/rclone/rclone or my fork: https://github.com/itsToggle/rclone_rd
   2. configure rclone by running the command 'rclone config' (could be './rclone config' depending on your os)
   3. create a new remote by typing 'n'
   4. give your remote a name (e.g. 'your-remote')